-Harry and his classmates have their first Divination lesson with Firenze, Marietta Edgecombe tells Umbridge of the D.A.’s meeting but suffers the effects of Hermione’s jinx, Dobby warns Harry that the D.A. has been found out, and Harry denies the meetings to Fudge and Umbridge.
-Kingsley Shacklebolt modifies Marietta’s memory, and Dumbledore takes the blame and leaves Hogwarts.
+Harry and his classmates have their first Divination lesson with Firenze in a new classroom, Marietta Edgecombe tells Professor Umbridge about the meeting of Dumbledore’s Army, but suffers the effects of Hermione’s jinx, Dobby warns Harry that the D.A. has been found out, and Harry denies the meetings to Cornelius Fudge and Umbridge.
+Kingsley Shacklebolt modifies Marietta’s memory, Albus Dumbledore takes the blame and leaves Hogwarts.

 Calendar and Dates

 Since the previous chapter ends on Monday, March 8, this chapter begins "a few days" later, and Harry had Occlumency that evening (which he has only on Mondays and Wednesdays), we can guess that this is Wednesday, March 10.
 Unfortunately, all we know about the end of the chapter is that it happens in April and that it's a Monday (because it's a weekday, and Harry has Occlumency two nights later).

 The chapter outlines how centaur divination differs from the principles of Divination they had been learning from Professor Trelawney and then slides past a few weeks - not even mentioning Harry's detentions with Umbridge after the Quibbler article - to an interrupted D.A. meeting.

 "Sybill Trelawney may have Seen, I do not know.... but she wastes her time, in the main, on the self-flattering nonsense humans call fortune-telling.
 I, however, am here to explain the wisdom of centaurs, which is impersonal and impartial.
 We watch the skies for the great tides of evil or change that are sometimes marked there.
 It may take ten years to be sure of what we are seeing."